pulmonomics-lab/ropls_vipersnet/README.md

 Then run the following in your terminal directly.
 Highly recommend to do this in a tmux or a screen session.

 $ R

+> install.packages("BiocManager")
+> BiocManager::install("ropls")

+If this is your first time running the program run the following two lines first.
+You only need to do this once.
+Then fun the command below.
+After you first time, you can begin here when you start R.

 > source("scripts/roplspvs_Run.R")